Introduction:

 - Refrigeration techniques:

-Proper cold storage is the cornerstone of maintaining the quality of packaged fish and shrimp.
+Proper refrigeration is the cornerstone of preserving the quality of packaged fish and shrimp.
 Follow these steps to keep your seafood fresh: - Temperature control:

-Set your refrigerator at 4°C or less than 39.2°F. Maintaining a consistently low temperature helps slow bacterial growth and preserve the texture of seafood. - Storage period:
+Set your refrigerator at 4°C or below 39.2°F. Maintaining a consistently low temperature helps slow bacterial growth and preserve the texture of seafood. - Storage time:

-Consume packaged fish and shrimp within 1-2 days of purchase to ensure optimal freshness.
+Consume packaged fish and shrimp within 1 to 2 days of purchase to ensure optimal freshness.
 If you don’t plan to use them right away, freeze them for a longer shelf life.

 Freezing instructions: